10 April, 2020

 Intellectual Property Rights: Intellectual property rights in India have been a chief U.S. concern since at least 1989, the year of the first “Special 301 report” mandated by Congress to identify intellectual property issues in trade.
 Concerns include piracy of software, film, and music and weak patent protections, among others.
 In that first report, India was one of eight countries placed on a priority watch list.

 India has remained on the watch list, despite some progress.
-To comply with its obligations as part of the WTO’s Agreement on Trade-Related Aspects of Intellectual Property Rights, India amended its patent act to recognize product rather than process patents, meaning that replicating a product using a different process would qualify as an infringement.
+To comply with its obligations as part of the WTO’s Agreement on Trade-Related Aspects of Intellectual Property Rights, India amended its patent act to recognize products rather than process patents, meaning that replicating a product using a different process would qualify as an infringement.
 This came into force in 2005.
 However, the United States has sought further improvements.
 By 2018, Washington still cites insufficient patent protections, restrictive standards for patents, and threats of compulsory licensing.
 Other U.S. concerns include India’s copyright regime and whether current approaches can deliver “pro-innovation and -creativity growth policies.”

 Investment Barriers: India has limited foreign investment in sectors such as insurance and banking for decades.
 While India has substantially liberalized foreign direct investment (FDI) procedures, issues remain.
 The insurance industry has an FDI limit of 49 percent and a requirement that companies be Indian-controlled.
 In banking, foreign ownership is capped at 74 percent.
 Media also face foreign investment limits: 49 percent for cable television, 26 percent for FM radio, 74 percent for direct-to-home satellite broadcasting, 49 percent for television news, and 26 percent for print newspapers and periodicals.